davidrayoussef/funcifyr/README.md

 ## funcifyr.currify(fn)

-Converts a function into a nested series of unary functions.
+Takes a function with multiple parameters as input and returns a function with exactly one parameter
 ```javascript
 todo example
 ```